AlanOrtega91/AlanOrtega91/README.md

   <img align="center" src="https://github-readme-stats.anuraghazra1.vercel.app/api?username=AlanOrtega91&show_icons=true&line_height=27&include_all_commits=true" alt="My github stats" />
 </a>

+- 🔭 I’m currently working on developing new functionalities and maintaining the code for [Hi doc](https://www.hidoc.com.mx/)
 <!--
 **AlanOrtega91/AlanOrtega91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.